 The headline quote, from American Cardinal Dulles, is from 1955.
 So we know for a fact that the idea of an “expanded petrine ministry,” as glowingly described by Abp Ganswein in his speech at the the Gregorianum, is at least 63 years old.
 We also know that the Germans ran with this idea, led by Rahner, Kung, Neumann, and yes, Ratzinger.
 HERE.

 So Pope Benedict did NOT dream up the idea of a papal diarchy in 2012-2013.
 Nope.
 Instead, he was part of an a elite team of theologians who came up with it and developed it.
 Each of them had particular slant on it, if you will.
-These details will be emerging from the uncovered German and Italian texts WITHIN HOURS.
-Trust me.

 It’s important to understand the false premise which is necessary to arrive at such bad theology.
 At the time, there was a strong undercurrent, described in Abp Miller’s book, where the ontology of divine structures were called into question.
 Specifically, the question was this: Can structures within the Church change to meet the changing needs of the faithful, even if said structures were directly divinely instituted, either by God the Father or by Christ.
 And yes, this would include structures as important as the papacy itself.
-A further question was whether the structures could merely be changed, or could they be entirely eliminated… as part of an ecumenical effort to over come stumbling blocks, let’s say.
+A further question was whether the structures could merely be changed, or could they be entirely eliminated… as part of an ecumenical effort to over come stumbling blocks, of our “separated brethren.”

 Said another way, these men were proposing the God of Surprises.
-There is always the possibility that the Third Person of the Holy Trinity might swoop down and abrogate or alter things, EVEN THINGS THAT WERE DIRECTLY INSTITUTED BY THE FIRST OR SECOND PERSON OF THE HOLY TRINITY.
+There is always the possibility (sarcasm) that the Third Person of the Holy Trinity might swoop down and abrogate or alter things, EVEN THINGS THAT WERE DIRECTLY INSTITUTED BY THE FIRST OR SECOND PERSON OF THE HOLY TRINITY.
 This means everything goes, everything is on the table, nothing whatsoever can be looked at as rock solid, not even Matthew 16:18.

 CHA CHA CHA CHA CHANGES.
-IT”S THE GOD OF DAVID BOWIE.
+IT’S THE GOD OF DAVID BOWIE.

 Sorry folks, I just started a new job and I am super short on time.
 Click on the link, go read what Ann had to say, buy the Miller book and do your own research.